Intelligent Physical Attack Against Mobile Robots With Obstacle-Avoidance: Learning Scheme for Obstacle-avoidance Mechanism

 After three consecutive sampling moments, the instantaneous variables of $\text{R}_\text{v}$'s motion are estimated by

 where $v, w, a$ represent the linear, angular and accelerated velocities, respectively.
-To make (\ref{eq1}) completely available, the sampling period needs to be small enough (e.g, 10ms) and $\text{R}_\text{v}$ always has the last three groups of data stored to calculate (\ref{eq1}).
-For holonomic mobile robots, this process is much easier with higher precision and we can directly utilize ${v_x}, {v_y}$.
-To make a unified statement, let ${v_1}\!=\!v, {v_2}\!=\!\omega$ if the robot is non-holonomic or ${v_1}\!=\!{v_x}, {v_2}\!=\!{v_y}$ if holonomic. \begin{remark} Generally, the motion control period $T$ is very small (e.g., 0.5s or 0.1s), and the sampling period is determined by the information sensing and processing ability $\tilde T$ of $\text{R}_\text{a}$.
-Concerning how to choose an appropriate $\tilde T$, we assume it keeps the minimum sampling time that $\text{R}_\text{a}$ could afford.
-Ideally, we have $\tilde T=T$. \end{remark} Based on (\ref{eq1}), $\text{R}_\text{a}$ can master $\text{R}_\text{v}$'s instantaneous motion information of any time.
+Note that $\text{R}_\text{a}$ should have the latest three groups of observations to calculate (\ref{eq1}).
+For holonomic mobile robots, this process is much easier with higher precision, and ${v_x}, {v_y}$ can be directly used.
+To make a unified statement, let ${v_1}\!=\!v, {v_2}\!=\!\omega$ if the robot is non-holonomic or ${v_1}\!=\!{v_x}, {v_2}\!=\!{v_y}$ if holonomic. \begin{remark} Generally, the motion control period $T$ is very small in practice (e.g., 0.05s or 0.1s), and the sampling period $\tilde T$ is determined by the information sensing and processing ability that $\text{R}_\text{a}$ could afford.
+Note that the influence of observation noises can be largely weakened if one set a larger sampling period and then calculate an average value in a smaller period (e.g., $T$).
+This will not jeopardize the following analysis for the learning and attack procedures. \end{remark}

+Note (\ref{eq1}) is a noise-free formulation and the real observation of $\text{R}_\text{a}$ are corrupted with Gaussian noise $\mathcal{N}(0,\sigma^2)$.
+According to the $3\sigma$-principle \cite{pukelsheim1994three}, for Gaussian distribution with zero expectation value, the variable locates in $[-3\sigma,+3\sigma]$ with probability 0.997, and this interval is basically regarded as the actual range.
+Therefore, we take $3\sigma$ as the maximum error bound of the corresponding measurement in this paper.
+And the analysis of the measurement noise will be given later.

+For $\text{R}_\text{a}$, it also needs to discriminate what type $\text{R}_\text{v}$ is first.
+This can be done by checking the smoothness of the reaction trajectory, for the velocity direction of the holonomic robot is easy to change suddenly while that of the non-holonomic robot is strictly constrained.
+Based on (\ref{eq1}), $\text{R}_\text{a}$ can master $\text{R}_\text{v}$'s instantaneous motion information of any time.
 This constitutes the foundation of the following steps.